Argennon-Project/ADAGs/README.md

-## The Argennon Decentralized Autonomous Governance <br>system (ADAGs /eɪ-dagz/)
+## The Argennon Project

-Argennon (*the classical pronunciation should be used:* /arˈɡen.non/) is a new innovative blockchain and smart contract platform which tries to solve many shortcomings of existing platforms.
+Argennon (*the classical pronunciation should be used:* /ɑrˈɡen.non/) is a new innovative blockchain and smart contract platform which tries to solve many shortcomings of existing platforms.
 The Argennon Virtual Machine is designed to be secure and efficient.
 Security issues such as reentrancy, complexities of integer arithmetic errors, and authorization problems do not exist for Argennon programmers.
 The Argennon Virtual Machine is scalable and very efficient at data